Global Convergence of SGD On Two Layer Neural Nets: Overview of

 \section{Overview of \cite{weijie_sde}}

 {\mathbf{W}} {\mathbf{B}}

-In Section \ref{sec:proof_mainthm}, we give the proof for our main result (Theorem \ref{thm:sgd-sig}).
+In Section \ref{sec:proof_mainthm}, we give the proof for our main result (Theorem \ref{lem:error_bound}).
 As relevant background for the proof, we shall give in here a brief overview of the framework in \cite{weijie_sde}, which can be summarized as follows : suppose one wants to minimize the function $\tilde{L}(\W) \coloneqq \frac{1}{n}\sum_{i=1}^n \tilde{L}_i(\W)$, where $i$ indexes the training data, $\W$ is the parameter space (the optimization space) of the loss function and $\tilde{L}_i$ is the loss evaluated on the $i^{th}-$datapoint.
 On this objective, a constant step-size mini-batch implementation of the Stochastic Gradient Descent (SGD) consists of doing the following iterates, $\W_{k+1} = \W_k - \frac{s}{b}\sum_{i} \nabla \tilde{L}_i(\W_k)$, where the sum is over a mini-batch (a randomly sampled subset of the training data) of size $b$ and $s$ is the fixed step-length.
 In, \cite{weijie_sde} the authors established that over any fixed time horizon $T >0$, as $s \rightarrow 0$, the dynamics of this SGD is arbitrarily well approximated (in expectation) by the Stochastic Differential Equation (SDE), where $\bB(t)$ is the standard Brownian motion.
 We recall that the Markov semigroup operator $P_t$ for a stochastic process $X_t$ and its infinitesimal generator $\mathcal{L}$ are given as, $P_t f (x) \coloneqq \E[f(X_t) \mid X_0 = x]$ and $\mathcal{L}f \coloneqq \lim_{t\, \downarrow\, 0}\, \frac{P_t f - f}{t}$.

 Thus for the SDE in Eq. \ref{def:sde}, $\mathcal{L}$ and its adjoint $\mathcal{L}^*$ are given as Then invoking the Forward Kolmogorov equation ${\partial_t f} = \mathcal{L}^* f$, one obtains the following Fokker--Planck--Smoluchowski PDE governing the evolution of the density of the SDE,

 Further, under appropriate conditions on $\tilde{L}$ the above implies that the density $\rho_s(t)$ converges exponentially fast to the Gibbs' measure corresponding to the objective function i.e the distribution with p.d.f where $Z_s$ is the normalization factor.
 The sufficient conditions on $\tilde{L}$ that were shown to be needed to achieve this ``mixing" and to know a rate for it, are that of $\tilde{L}$ being a ``Villani Function'' as defined below,